cdimascio/dotenv-kotlin/README.md

 **A**: Since Java does not provide a way to set environment variables on a currently running process, vars listed in `.env` cannot be set and thus cannot be retrieved using `System.getenv(...)`.

+**Q**: Should I commit my `.env` file?

+**A**: No. We strongly recommend against committing your `.env` file to version control.
+It should only include environment-specific values such as database passwords or API keys.
+Your production database should have a different password than your development database.

+**Q**: What happens to environment variables that were already set?

+**A**: java-dotenv will never modify any environment variables that have already been set.
+In particular, if there is a variable in your `.env` file which collides with one that already exists in your environment, then that variable will be skipped.
+This behavior allows you to override all `.env` configurations with a machine-specific environment, although it is not recommended.

+**Q**: What about variable expansion in `.env`?

+**A**: We haven't been presented with a compelling use case for expanding variables and believe it leads to env vars that are not "fully orthogonal" as [The Twelve-Factor App outlines](https://12factor.net/config).
+Please open an issue if you have a compelling use case.

+**Note and reference**: The FAQs present on [motdotla's dotenv](https://github.com/motdotla/dotenv#faq) node project page are so well done that I've included those that are relevant in the FAQs above.

 ## License

 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)